Interactive Installations Studio

-An interactive installation is defined by the relationship between presence and space.
-We approach this through living spatial systems: media environments that respond to movement, occupation, and atmosphere in ways that feel continuous with the architecture around them.
+An interactive installation is defined by how space, behaviour, and media affect one another.
+The system responds to movement, occupation, and atmosphere in a way that feels continuous with the architecture around it.

-In that context, interaction becomes choreography.
 People enter, slow down, gather, pass through, or dwell.
 Those patterns already exist in the room.
-The system reads them and turns them into visual change, where visitor movement becomes part of the media behaviour and connects the person in the room to the identity of the place.
+The system turns them into visual changes, so visitor movement becomes part of how the environment behaves.

 For that to work, technology recedes into the spatial experience.
 Computer vision, LiDAR, depth sensing, biometric input, and environmental data can all drive behaviour while the visitor engages directly with the behaviour of the space itself.
 The installation succeeds when technical layers support that continuity and the spatial response stays foregrounded.